JLab_logo_text_white1.jpg

 ANSI Z-136.1 “American National Standard for Safe Use of Lasers”

-Components, systems, surfaces in a building that were manufactured with asbestos, or to which asbestos coatings have been applied.
+Components, systems, or surfaces in a building that were manufactured with asbestos, or to which asbestos coatings have been applied.

 ASME – Boiler and Pressure Vessel (BPV) Code

-The national consensus code used as the standard for pressure vessel design, fabrication, testing and inspection at Jefferson Lab.
+The national consensus code used as the standard for pressure vessel design, fabrication, testing, and inspection at Jefferson Lab.
 The most frequently used sections of the ASME BPV Code as applied to pressure vessels at Jefferson Lab are:

 · Section II: Materials, Parts A, B, C, and D